 - Write down your meeting group’s most significant discussions of the year.
 This will act as an induction for the following year’s student representatives in the same group.

-Call for applications for student representatives in the Doctoral Programme Committees of Aalto University
+Call for applications for student representatives in the administration of Aalto University – SOME CALLS EXTENDED

 A Guide for the Student Representatives in Administration